gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 ### !callout-info
 ## A note on examples and applicability…

-While it is not possible to cover every possible situation, for the rest of Release 3, let’s look at things in two ways:
+While it is not possible to cover every possible situation, for the rest of Module 103, let’s look at things in two ways:

 <ol><li>Government Led Development</li>
-<li>Contractor Led Development</li></ol>
+<li>Contractor Led Development</li></ol> </br>

-This is applicable across all topics - contract types, CLIN structures, requirements documentation format, etc.
+This is applicable across all topics - contract types, CLIN structures, requirements documentation format, etc. <br></br>

 Our examples will **not** be the only way to implement these strategies, but rather **used as a starting point** for applying these concepts to your own programs and your own challenges.